Child Care Licensing (CCL):

-- A child-placing agency is a business that places or plans for the placement of a child in an agency foster or adoptive home that is approved and monitored by the child-placing agency.
+- A child-placing agency is a business that places or plans for the placement of a child in an agency foster or adoptive home that it approves and monitors.

 Registered Childcare Homes

-Registered childcare homes (also known as registered family homes) provide regular care in the caregiver’s home for up to six children under age 14 and may also take in up to 6 additional school-age children.
-Regular care is defined as "at least 4 hours per day, 3 or more days a week, for three or more consecutive weeks -or- four hours a day for 40 or more days in a period of 12 months."
-The number of children allowed in a registered childcare home is determined by the ages of the children.
-No more than 12 children can be in care at any time, including the caregiver's children.
+Registered child-care homes (also known as registered family homes) provide regular care in the caregiver’s home for up to 6 children under age 14 and may also take in up to 6 additional school-age children.
+Regular care is defined as “at least four hours per day, three or more days a week, for three or more consecutive weeks -or- four hours a day for 40 or more days in a period of 12 months.”
+The number of children allowed in a registered child-care home is determined by the ages of the children.
+No more than 12 children can be in care at any time, including the caregiver’s children.

-Anyone wanting to become a registered childcare home provider must complete a pre-application overview or orientation to regulation and be cleared by background checks.
-CCL issues a registration only after it completes an on-site inspection to ensure the provider is meeting the standards for a registered childcare home.
-CCL inspects registered childcare homes every 2 years and will conduct an investigation if it gets a report alleging child abuse or neglect, or a violation of licensing statutes, administrative rules, or minimum standards.
+Applicants must complete a pre-application overview or orientation to regulation and pass background checks.
+CCL issues a registration only after it completes an inspection to ensure the provider is meeting the standards for a registered child-care home.
+CCL inspects registered child-care homes every two years and will investigate any allegation of child abuse or neglect - or - violation of licensing laws, administrative rules, or minimum standards..

 Listed Family Homes

-Listed family homes provide regular care in the caregiver’s home for one to three unrelated children under age 14.
-Regular care means "at least 4 hours per day, 3 or more days a week, for three or more consecutive weeks or four hours a day for 40 or more days in a period of 12 months."
-Listed family home providers must be at least 18 years old and go through an application process that includes a criminal background check and getting a "listing" permit from CCL in the form of a letter.
+Listed family homes provide regular care in the caregiver’s home for 1 to 3 unrelated children under age 14.
+Regular care means “at least 4 hours per day, 3 or more days a week, for 3 or more consecutive weeks or four hours a day for 40 or more days in a period of 12 months.”
+Providers must be at least 18 years old and go through an application process that includes a criminal background check and getting a “listing” permit from CCL in the form of a letter.

 - Children have been abused or neglected.